Fielding Internship Information

 SECOND-ROUND FUNDING DEADLINE APRIL 21, 2020

 The Department of Public Health is pleased to announce financial support for Summer 2020 student internships through the Jonathan and Karin Fielding Internship fund.
-For the third year, this fund will be offering stipends for several students to do internships in Departments of Public Health at the state or local level in Summer 2020.
-The financial support provided will be $4600 for an 8-10 week, full-time internship.
+For the fifth year, this fund will be offering stipends for several students to do internships in Departments of Public Health at the state or local level in Summer 2020.
+The financial support provided will be $4500 for an 8-10 week, full-time internship.
 Supplemental funding may be available for transportation to the city, and/or to assist with summer contributions required for financial aid.
 The internship support is available to current first-year students, sophomores, or juniors, and is not restricted to Public Health concentrators.
 The first round of funding will be allocated to funding applications received by March 1, but internship applications for positions are due as early as February 14th.
 Students should apply to internships separately before or simultaneously with requesting funding.

 How to apply: